Coastal Command Crusader: 1/48th Tamiya Beaufighter Mk.VI

 The elevator trim tab actuators are solid triangles and are a bit off in their placement (they should be replaced however I missed this modification in my build)

-Select this link for one of the best Beaufighter builds I have seen.
+Select this link for a thread on one of the best Beaufighter builds I have come across.

 Kit Additions / Modifications: